torvalds/linux/Documentation/admin-guide/binfmt-misc.rst

             ``PT_INTERP``.
 See the "Loader substitution" section
             below. ``L`` rejects ``T``, ``P``, ``O`` and ``C``;
             ``F`` composes.
+      ``D`` - registered disabled
+            The entry is created disabled instead of being matchable at once, and has to be enabled by writing ``1`` to its file before it dispatches anything.
+This splits a registration into creating the entry and activating it, leaving room to configure it in between - which is what a ``B`` entry that binds interpreters needs; see the bpf section below.
+The flag is spent on the registration and is not read back: what an entry file reports afterwards is whether it is enabled.

 There are some restrictions: